ALMPartners/ahjo/README.md

 ahjo-multi-project-build path/to/config_file.jsonc
 ```

+Use `-c` or `--confirm` flag to enable confirmation messages for ahjo actions.
 Below is an example of JSONC config file.
 With the following definition, multi-project-build command executes complete-build actions of three ahjo projects:

 ```